owickstrom/writing-a-screencast-video-editor-in-haskell/src/slides.md

 - **Sequences** contain parallels that are played in sequence
 - **Parallels** contain video and audio tracks that are played in parallel
 - **Gaps** are rendered with still frames or silence
     - Same for shorter tracks within a parallel
+- Sequences and parallels are used for
+    - Grouping/structure
+    - Synchronization

 ## Keyboard-Driven Editing